 The governance of IEEE-HKN is the responsibility of the Board of Governors, a volunteer organization of IEEE-HKN members that have prominent positions in academia and industry.

 Make one of the most important steps toward your future success by becoming an active member.
-Membership in IEEE-HKN not only recognizes academic achievements but also indicates leadership potential, and connects you with valuable opportunities for your professional career.

 Through a variety of service programs and leadership training, IEEE-HKN members are better prepared for the post-college world and are especially attractive and valuable to employers.